 The United States of America is commonly considered a nation of immigrants.
 For a few centuries countless people from various different countries have been streaming into the U.S.A. to leave their old lives behind and to live the American dream.
 Indeed, from the point of view of many immigrants, this land of opportunity has always been an object of desire.

-Because of the coexistence of several groups from different cultural, ethnic and religious backgrounds, some famous concepts or ideas have emerged over time.
+Because of the coexistence of several groups from different cultural, ethnic and religious backgrounds, some well-known ideas have emerged over time.
 One of them, in particular, stands out – namely the idea of the melting pot.
-With respect to this notion, the U.S.A. is – in the words of the online dictionary Merriam Webster – „a place where a variety of races, cultures, or individuals assimilate into a cohesive whole.“
+With respect to this notion, the U.S.A. is – in the words of the online dictionary Merriam Webster – “a place where a variety of races, cultures, or individuals assimilate into a cohesive whole.”

 But both this idea (or myth) of the melting pot and the aforementioned commonly used phrase ‘nation of immigrants’ may distort that in the 17th and 18th centuries North America was predominantly settled by people from Britain (mostly from England) as well as their descendants.
 Their traditions and views, to a high extent, proved influential in shaping colonial American culture.